- 1 Top 7 Best Pipe Wrench Reviews

 Everyone’s looking for a deal, which is why we included the Wideskall 3-Piece Heavy-Duty Heat Treated Soft Grip Pipe Wrench Set in our recommendations.
 We’ve nominated this option as our Best Quality because we believe it offers the best financial value whether you’re a budget shopper or not.
 You’ll get three pipe wrenches that range in length from 10, 12, and 14 inches.

 These pipe wrenches are made from cast iron with an I-beam handle.
 But what makes them stand out is that these wrenches are the only options in our recommendations that feature a comfort grip handle for improved control and reduced hand fatigue.
 The steel jaws on all three wrenches are adjustable, with the 10-inch opening to 1 ⅛ of an inch, the 12-inch opening to 1 ¾ inch, and the 14-inch opening to two inches.
+If you want to further add to your wrench collection, take a look at the best torque wrench too.

 #7 RIDGID 31035 Model 36 Heavy-Duty Straight Pipe Wrench, 36-inch Plumbing Wrench